Updated: 25 November 2021

 - Unless government guidance changes students will not be required to wear masks other than during practicals, but may, of course, do so if they wish.

 - Students and Faculty must wear masks (IIRS standard or above).
-Regulations In the UK require gloves to be worn during practicals.
-In Germany and Spain gloves are optional.

 - Waterproof pillow covers and sanitizing wipes will be provided to allow pillows and tables to be wiped down by the patient before swapping roles.